Envsys

 The envsys framework is a kernel-level hardware monitoring sensors framework in NetBSD.
-As of 4 March 2019, the framework is used by close to 85 device drivers to export various environmental monitoring sensors, as evidenced by references of the sysmon_envsys_register symbol within the sys path of NetBSD; with temperature sensors, ENVSYS_STEMP, being the most likely type to be exported by any given driver.
+As of 4 March 2019, the framework is used by close to 85 device drivers to export various environmental monitoring sensors, as evidenced by references of the sysmon_envsys_register symbol within the sys path of NetBSD.
+With temperature sensors, ENVSYS_STEMP, being the most likely type to be exported by any given driver.
 Sensors are registered with the kernel through sysmon_envsys(9) API.
 Consumption and monitoring of sensors from the userland is performed with the help of envstat utility through proplib(3) through ioctl(2) against the /dev/sysmon pseudo-device file, the powerd power management daemon that responds to kernel events by running scripts from /etc/powerd/scripts/, as well as third-party tools like symon and GKrellM from pkgsrc.

 Features

-The framework allows the user to amend the monitoring limits specified by the driver, and for the driver to perform monitoring of the sensors in kernel space, or even to programme a hardware chip to do the monitoring for the system automatically.
+The framework allows the user to amend the monitoring limits specified by the driver, and for the driver to perform monitoring of the sensors in kernel space, or even to program a hardware chip to do the monitoring for the system automatically.
 Two levels of limits are defined: critical and warning, both of which additionally extend to an over and an under categorisation.
 If limit thresholds are crossed, a kernel event may be generated, which can be caught in the userland by powerd to execute a pre-defined user script.
 By comparison, in OpenBSD's hw.sensors, the monitoring of user-defined values is performed in userspace by sensorsd.

 As of 2019, the framework itself does not facilitate computer fan control, although the drivers could still implement interfacing with the fan-controlling capabilities of their chips through other means, for example, through a driver-specific sysctl interface, which is the approach taken by the dbcool(4) driver.
 However, the drivers for the most popular Super I/O chips like lm(4) and itesio(4) do not implement any fan control at all (in fact, historically, in all of OpenBSD, NetBSD and DragonFly, these drivers don't even report the duty cycle of the fans — only the actual RPM values are reported).